flashbots/suave-specs/specs/rigil/precompiles.md

 Address: `0x0000000000000000000000000000000042020000`

-Handles the storage of data in the confidential store.
-Requires the caller to be part of the `AllowedPeekers` for the associated bid.
+Stores data in the confidential store.
+Requires the caller to be part of the `AllowedPeekers` for the associated data record.

 ```solidity
 function confidentialStore(DataId dataId, string memory key, bytes memory value) internal view returns ()